conradakunga/Blog/_posts/2022-03-12-using-true-and-false-for-bit-types-in-sql-server.md

 ```

 The strings have to be the values '`True`' or '`False`' (not case sensitive).
 Any other values will give you an error.

+I think this is easier to read than 0 or 1.

 Running the script will return the following: